Fees have to match value.

 Platforms can't keep pricing a flat cut of your volume as if it were a product fee.
 With an open alternative on the table, what stays ends up matching what's actually delivered.

-Every leap in memecoin infrastructure has widened access and bolted a new extraction layer on top.
-Trench.Tools exists to break that pattern: open the tools, compress the fees, and hand the rest of the ecosystem a base to build on.
+Every leap in memecoin infrastructure has widened access and bolted on a new extraction layer.
+Trench.Tools exists to break that pattern — open the tools, compress the fees, and hand the rest of the ecosystem a base to build on.

 Every leap in memecoin infra has lowered the barrier to entry and stacked a new rent layer on top.
 Today that rent sits directly on your trades.

 Gas alone filtered most people out.
-Serious participants weren't competing on ideas or conviction.
-They were competing on bytecode scanners, honeypot filters, relay routing, server placement, and five to ten thousand a month in infra.
-The edge lived behind expensive paywalls or serious dev work.
+Serious participants weren't competing on ideas.
+They were competing on bytecode scanners, honeypot filters, relay routing, server placement and serious monthly infra spend.
+The edge lived behind expensive paywalls or serious development work.

-Solana made everything faster and wider: Pump.fun, Photon, BullX, Axiom, an army of Telegram bots.
-Each one stacked a new rent layer: a percentage of every trade flowing through the UI.
+Solana made everything faster and wider — launchpads, terminals, sniping tools, Telegram bots.
+Each new wave stacked another rent layer: a percentage of every trade flowing through the UI.
 The rate has little to do with what the UI costs to run.
-A light user and a heavy user get the same product and pay wildly different amounts.
-At memecoin scale, that extracts billions of dollars from users every year.
+A light user and a heavy user get the same product and pay wildly different amounts, and the drag compounds into a meaningful tax over time.

 The old moat was private infrastructure.
 The new moat is fee-gated execution, fee-gated convenience, and fee-gated tooling.